 My son, Nicholas, is 16.
 He is a 10th grader who attends a large public high school in the Asheville, North Carolina, area.

-Below the questions, I share my own thoughts and reflections, briefly, as I feel and think about these things today.
-I encourage you to share your responses to them in the comments section; using the social-media share buttons included at the bottom of the post; and, much more importantly, as part of advocacy in becoming an ambassador for awareness, acceptance, inclusion, and kindness in your own schools and communities.
+I encourage you to share your own responses to them in the comments section; using the social-media share buttons included at the bottom of the post; and, much more importantly, as part of advocacy in becoming an ambassador for awareness, acceptance, inclusion, and kindness in your own schools and communities.